zenzike/effective/README.md

 handle (getLinePure ["hello", "world!"]) :: Prog '[GetLine] a -> ([String], a)
 ```
 Executing this will get the first line in the list of strings and return its length,
-and the same program can be executed either processed with IO.
+and the same program can be processed with IO or entirely purely:
 ```haskell ignore
 ghci> handle (getLinePure ["Hello", "world!"]) getLineLength (["world!"],5)